The How-to’s of Budgeting

 Where Do I Start?

-You can create a budget with materials as basic as a pen and paper, or you can take advantage of one of a myriad of budgeting tools available on the web, such as www.mint.com .
+You can start budgeting for your family with materials as basic as a pen and paper, or you can take advantage of one of a myriad of budgeting tools available on the web, such as Mint .
 I prefer to create my own budget through Excel.
 Once you have your method selected, then start out with the income you make in a month.
 If it is not a static number, then try to approximate the amount you make each month.
 Now that you have your income, the very first thing you want to do is pay yourself first.
 Experts recommend saving 10 percent of your income; if you are unable to save that amount, pick another.
 The remaining amount is what you have to spend on your expenses.
 Write down all of your known expenses, mortgage/rent, groceries, utilities, etc. Keep an eye out for frivolous expenses that you can trim or cut altogether.
 The more you trim, the greater surplus you give yourself.
 What’s left over after you allocate income for all of your expenses is your surplus and it is yours to spend as you choose.

 Although living by a budget requires discipline, it doesn’t mean you need to live like a pauper.
 As a matter of fact, if you don’t allocate funds in your budget toward entertainment or fun, you will fail to live within your budget.
 If taking an annual vacation is important to you, allocate funds for that.
 Or, if eating out when you feel like it is a must, then plan for that.
 A budget does not have to be burdensome, and by allowing yourself money to have a little fun, you’ll avoid the kind of overspending that can happen in reaction to depriving yourself of anything fun or entertaining.